eriklupander/gotling/README.md

     - Possible to use ${varname} variables in payload
     - Does not currently support body parsing or variable extraction from data incoming on the TCP socket.

+## Building

+Of course you need the Go SDK, I think I've used version 1.5 or so.
+These instructions are based on OS X 10.11, but should apply to Windows and Linux too.

+#### 1. Clone the source from github
+    git clone git@github.com:eriklupander/gotling.git

+#### 2. Open a command shell
+Go into the root project directory, for example ~/projects/gotling.

+#### 3. Set GOPATH

+    export GOPATH=~/projects/gotling

+#### 4. Use go get to fethc deps

+    cd src/github.com/eriklupander/gotling
+    go get

+May take a little while, after go get finishes, you should see

+    src/github.com/NodePrime/
+    src/github.com/eriklupander/
+    src/github.com/gorilla/
+    src/github.com/tobyhede/
+    src/gopkg.in/yaml.v2/

+#### 5. Run

+To run the standard bundled "demo" simulation, use go run like this:

+    cd ~/projects/gotling
+    go run src/github.com/eriklupander/gotling/*.go samples/demosimulation.yml

 ## Usage
 Define your test setup in a .yml file